Solutions for New York

 NYC Digital Accessibility (MOPD)

-New York City adopted WCAG 2.1 AA in 2021 and applies it to digital content, covering city agencies, BOE, and NYC-funded programs.
+New York City adopted WCAG 2.1 AA in 2021 and upgraded to WCAG 2.2 AA in December 2025, covering city agencies, BOE, and NYC-funded programs.

 SUNY / CUNY Accessibility Requirements